telefonicaid/iotagent-node-lib/doc/api.md

 not a JSON but a JEXL Array that looks likes a JSON).
 Only static attributes included in that array will be propagated to NGSI interface.

+All attributes contained in the array must be defined as `attributes` or `static_attributes`.
+Not defined measures (`object_id`) will be dropped, even if they are defined in the `explicitAttrs` array.

 Case 4:

 ```